 About the Program

 Our institute offers a paid stay for experienced journalists who focus on natural science, mathematics, or computer science.
 The “Journalist in Residence” can stay anywhere from three to six months to engage with our scientists and gain insight into our research.
-The application phase for the program takes place once every two years.
-In each round, HITS selects two journalists who will be offered a paid stay in one of the two subsequent years.
+The openings take place annually.

 Our goal is to offer journalists the opportunity to familiarize themselves with several areas of research – depending on their interests – and to deepen their technical knowledge without the pressure of daily business.
 We also aim to encourage these journalists to learn more about the methods and possibilities of so-called “data-driven science.”
 Another objective of the program is to encourage dialogue between journalists and researchers.
 The daily contact with the researchers enables journalists to gain a better understanding of the way research works and of the researchers’ ways of thinking.